日本語 English

 GHG Emissions (Scope 1 and 2)

-With regard to our energy consumption, our target was to achieve a five-year average reduction rate of 1% or more in energy intensity, but despite various energy efficiency measures in fiscal 2023, we were unable to offset the deterioration in energy intensity due to low capacity utilization, which increased by 1.0% in fiscal 2023.
+With regard to Mitsui Chemicals' energy consumption, our target was to achieve a five-year average reduction rate of 1% or more in energy intensity.
+However, despite various energy efficiency measures in fiscal 2024, we were unable to offset the deterioration in energy intensity caused by the suspension of operations at major plants due to trouble and low capacity utilization, resulting in a 1.0% increase compared to fiscal 2023.
 We will continue to aim for a five-year average reduction rate of 1% or more, which is the target of the Energy Conservation Law.
 However, since it is difficult to evaluate long-term reduction efforts with a five-year average reduction rate because the base year shifts, we will use the benchmark target of the Energy Conservation Law (11.9 GJ/t or less energy consumption per unit production of ethylene at ethylene production facilities) and an energy consumption intensity of 92% or less, which is based on fiscal 2009, as reference indicators for our initiatives to reduce energy consumption.

 Energy Consumption (Mitsui Chemicals Group)